 Scientists communicate online via social media about climate change.
 They engage with other scientists as well as with journalists, civil society and politicians.
 To what extent and how their language use varies depending on whom they talk to was examined by Stefanie Walter, Ines Lörcher and Michael Brüggemann by combining network and automated content analysis.
 The full article with all findings is now available online (open access).

-2 degrees activism analysis announcement arts and culture basic facts civil society climate change attitudes climate communication climate conference climate futures comment communication networks COP21 COP24 COP26 Covid-19 Down to Earth effects food choices Fridays for Future Germany Hamburg journalism k3 conference media media coverage media narrative media use new publication observations from everyday life Online Media Monitor open access politics pop culture protests research project results science scientists social media study survey sustainability Twitter
+2 degrees activism analysis announcement arts and culture basic facts book review civil society climate change attitudes climate communication climate conference climate futures comment communication networks COP21 COP24 COP26 Covid-19 Down to Earth effects food choices Fridays for Future Germany Hamburg journalism media media coverage media narrative media use new publication observations from everyday life Online Media Monitor open access politics pop culture protests research project results science scientists social media study survey sustainability Twitter